cselab/old_korali/README.md

 Before compiling, the following need to be checked:
 - Path to GSL-2.4 inside the `Makefile`.
-- Name for the MPI compiler in the `Makefile`, since this can be named differently on different platforms (e.g. CC=cc on Piz Daint).
+- Name for the MPI compiler in the `Makefile`, since this can be named differently on different platforms (e.g. CC=CC on Piz Daint).

 **Compilation options:**